Gear and Health

 All my "corpus mundi" trails start from here.

 Vanderwater Park is just to the east.
-Great walks with clear trails.
+Great trails.

 Northernmost town on the Bruce Peninsula and the terminus of the Bruce Trail.
 Tobermory Chamber of commerce site.